 Caltech/JPL students and scholars sometimes encounter security-check delays in the visa acquisition process.
 These delays may happen because your name is a common name, your field of study warrants a closer look or your country of citizenship or birth.
 These security delays are not unusual and seldom have anything to do with you personally.
 They are, however, extremely inconvenient.

 If your application is subject to a security check, your case is sent to Washington, DC for "administrative processing."
 There are a number of government agencies that may be interested (FBI, Nuclear Non-Proliferation Bureau, Department of Commerce, etc.) These agencies coordinate their scrutiny and then send the ok-to-process message to the U.S. Consulate where you applied.
 As you might imagine, these agencies are not open to inquiry about the progress of a case.
 It does not help to have your Caltech or JPL supervisor call the U.S. Consulate.

 Not directly.
-We do file a request for an inquiry with our Congressional Representatives on all such delays.
-While this doesn't speed the processing of the case, it can uncover whether or not your case is simply lost in the bureaucratic shuffle.
-It also has the outcome of keeping this situation in the mind of our Congressional Representatives.
+At your request, your international advisor can file an inquiry with our U.S. Congressional Representatives.
+While this does expedite the processing of your case, it can uncover whether or not your case is simply lost in the bureaucratic shuffle.
+It can help keep visa delays on the minds of our Congressional Representatives.

 - Notify your Caltech or JPL supervisor about the delay.

 - Notify the International Offices at Caltech and JPL so we can make an inquiry through our Congressional Representatives.